WajahatFit/Apple-Clone-Front-End/README.md

-# Project's name
+# Apple Store Clone

 ## Description

-This application is called XXX.
-It is used for ...
+This application is called Apple Store Clone.
+It is used for buy all the Apple Products from a simple Apple pencil to complex OS system like MacBook Pro M2.

 > Add a picture (logo, design, actual screen, gif, etc, whichever you prefer.)
 ![](picture.png)